These endearing creatures are everyone's favourite North Atlantic bird.Read more...

 Ilfracombe is teeming with things to see and do © ian woolcock, Shutterstock

 The UNESCO Biosphere of Braunton Burrows lures nature lovers... and there’s good birdwatching and marine wildlife viewing.

-North of the River Taw’s broad estuary are Devon’s most popular seaside resorts: the huge expanses of sand at Saunton and Woolacombe, with the smaller Croyde Bay tucked in between them, and the more intimate coves such as Barricane, Grunta and Lee, which take more effort to get to so are usually crowd-free even in the summer holidays.
+North of the River Taw’s broad estuary are Devon’s most popular seaside resorts: the huge expanses of sand at Saunton and Woolacombe, with the smaller Croyde Bay tucked in between them, and the more intimate coves such as Barricane, Grunta and Lee, which take more effort to get to, so are relatively crowd-free even in the summer holidays.

-Ilfracombe has its historic Tunnels Beach, great restaurants and the aquarium, while Combe Martin is a good centre for walking.
-In fact the latter is mostly in Exmoor National Park so should be in the next chapter, but is near enough to Ilfracombe to fit better here.
+Ilfracombe has its historic Tunnels Beach, Damien Hirst’s Verity, great restaurants and the aquarium, while Combe Martin is a good centre for walking and watersports.